simeononsecurity/simeononsecurity.ch/content/other/managing-low-powered-crypto-miners/index.md

 Another tool that can help you manage your nodes effectively is [Snort](https://www.snort.org/).
 Snort is an open-source network intrusion detection system that can help you detect and prevent threats going into and out of your nodes.
 By having Snort installed on your nodes, you can be alerted to any suspicious activity and take steps to mitigate potential threats.
 This can help you keep your nodes secure and prevent any damage to your system.

 ## Conclusion
 In conclusion, managing a fleet of low-powered miners can be a challenge, particularly when it comes to maintaining access to remote nodes.
-However, by using services like remote.it and ngrok, as well as VPNs like OpenVPN and WireGuard, you can
+However, by using services like remote.it and ngrok, as well as VPNs like OpenVPN and WireGuard, you can.